lsst-sqre/sqr-032/index.rst

 LSST will use UI-based tutorials in documentation of the Science Platform.
 There isn't a technology that combines the content of a UI-based tutorial with a machine-testable plan.
-In industry, UI-based tutorials are often periodically reviewed an updated by a QA or documentation team.
+In industry, UI-based tutorials are often periodically reviewed and updated by a QA or documentation team.
 It's conceivable that UI tutorials could be co-developed with a Selenium test script (or similar).
 Selenium is also commonly used in industry to generate screenshots for UI-based tutorials since it's often the *appearance* of the UI that changes most frequently.